billba/PowerApps-AI-Components/README.md

 But sometimes the AI models are run in the app itself, and it's easy to hook up this components to make this happen.
 Let's try this out.

-We'll start with some text classification.
-You'll need to add a text classification model as shown in step 2 above.
+We'll start with some *text classification*.
+You'll need to add a text classification model as shown in [step 3 above](#getting-started).
 AI Builder conveniently provides a prebuilt model called `Category classification`.

 Now add a `Text Input` control called `TextInput1`, and set its `OnChange` property to `Set(textClasses, 'Category classification'.Predict("en", TextInput1.Text).results)` (feel free change `"en"` to your language of choice).
 Every time a user updates the text your app will run the model against the text and store the results in a global variable called `textClasses`.